pangz-lab/coingecko_client/README.md

 🐞 Issues / Bugs / Improvements
 ---------------
-- If you found any issues or bugs, please let me know.
+- If you found any issues or bugs, [please raise it here](https://github.com/pangz-lab/coingecko_client/issues).
-- If you require an urgent fix, raise an issue and I'll try to find time to resolve it.
+- For urgent fix, please chat directly to the discord channel and I'll find time to resolve it.
-- Should you decide to make your own change, create your own branch and raise a PR to the master branch.
+- Should you decide to make your own change, create your own branch and raise a PR to the master branch and ping me.
-- If you have any suggestions or concerns, you can contact me directly using discord.
+- Any suggestions or concerns, you can contact me directly using discord, twitter or email.

 <br>